 \section{Introduction}

 The Casimir effect is a well-known macroscopic quantum effect~\cite{Casimir:1948dh}.
 It has been observed by various experiments, and the observed values well agree with the theoretical predictions~\cite{Lamoreaux:1996wh}-\cite{Bimonte:2021sib}.
 The Casimir effect can also play an important role in the context of the extra dimensions.
-It generates the scalar potential for the volume modulus of the compact extra space, and can stabilize the modulus to a finite value~\cite{Garriga:2000jb}-\cite{Brevik:2000vt}.
+It generates the scalar potential for the volume modulus of the compact extra space, and can stabilize the modulus to a finite value~\cite{Garriga:2000jb}-\cite{Nojiri:2000bz}.

-It is believed that the Casimir effect is an IR phenomenon, and the Casimir energy is insensitive to the UV physics.
-There are several ways to calculate the Casimir energy, and the same result is obtained by those methods~\cite{Boyer:1968uf}-\cite{Fichet:2021xfn}.
-On the other hands, the conventional calculations neglect the contributions from the modes near the UV cutoff scale of the theory, as we will explicitly show in the text.
-For the four-dimensional (4D) electrodynamics, the fact that the experimental values are in agreement with the theoretical predictions indicates that such UV contributions are negligible.
-However, this does not mean that they can always be negligible in any theories.
+The Casimir energy is defined as the energy difference between the vacuum state in the presence of the conducting plates and that in the absence of the plates.
+Since the vacuum energies in quantum theories generically diverge, we have to regularize them before taking the difference.
+There are various ways to calculate the Casimir energy with different regularization schemes, and the same results are obtained in the renormalizable theories by those methods~\cite{Boyer:1968uf}-\cite{Fichet:2021xfn}.
+However, it is also known that there can be a mismatch between the results obtained using different regularizations in some cases~\cite{Beneventano:1995fh}-\cite{Matsui:2018tan}.
+Such discrepancies come from the (regularized) divergent part of the vacuum energies.
+Among various regularizations, the cutoff regularization is presumably the most physically intuitive way to regularize the divergent quantities.
+Ref.~\cite{Visser:2016ddm} clarified the conditions that the Casimir energy becomes the cutoff independent, and is finite.
+It also pointed out that the zeta-function regularization discard the cutoff dependence that may have some physical information on the UV physics.
+For the four-dimensional (4D) electrodynamics, the fact that the experimental values are in agreement with the theoretical predictions indicates that such cutoff dependences are negligible.
+However, this does not ensure that they can always be negligible in any theories.